Keep the Information Flowing

 Some receipts have your account number printed on them, so guard all receipts carefully.
 Tear or shred them into tiny bits when you no longer need them.

-To fully protect yourself under federal Regulation E, you must report a lost or stolen debit card to your bank within 2 days of the time you become aware that it's missing.
+To fully protect yourself under federal Regulation E, you must report a lost or stolen debit card to your bank within two days of the time you become aware that it's missing.
 You then will be liable only for $50 of your losses.

-If you notice any electronic transactions you did not make on your monthly bank statement, complain in writing immediately.
+If you notice any electronic transactions you did not make on your monthly bank statement, report them in writing immediately.
 If you bring the unauthorized transactions to the bank's notice within 60 days of the statement date, your losses will be limited to $500, no matter how much money was stolen.

 If you complain after the 60-day deadline, you may not get any refunds for your losses.
-(Credit card holders' fraud losses are capped at $50 of fraudulent charges no matter when they are reported.)
+(Credit cardholders' fraud losses are capped at $50 of fraudulent charges no matter when they are reported.)

 Zero liability fraud protection

 Recognizing that consumers might be reluctant to use debit cards because of potential liability for fraud, MasterCard and Visa have policies to remove consumer liability on certain debit card transactions.
 Zero Liability may be limited to purchases that are authorized with a signature instead of a PIN, however, so be sure to check that with your card issuer before you use your card.

 While federal guidelines require provisional credit on disputed amounts within 10 days, you may get full provisional credit in five days or even sooner because of MasterCard and Visa polices.
 Many banks have their own additional policies regarding customer liability and provisional credit, so read your checking account and/or debit card terms carefully or contact your bank for information.

 Your bank or credit union must give you information about your rights and responsibilities regarding your debit card, including a disclosure of any fees you will—or could—have to pay.